Youth Ministry (6th-12th grade) at Grace Presbyterian Church

 This mission can be seen in several tangible ways at Grace.
 The first is Sundays at Grace.

-- It looks like learning.
+It looks like learning.
 There is a Middle School Sunday School offered in the Fall and Spring semesters.
-Please contact Jeremiah Thomas to learn more.
+Please contact the church office to learn more.

 It looks like D-Groups.
 Click here to find out more.